High School Attendance/Truancy Policy

 The District strongly encourages families to plan vacations to coincide with the school calendar so as to avoid taking valuable educational time away from their students.
 Students may ask their teachers to provide advance assignments.
 However, it is up to the individual teacher to determine whether he/she can honor the request.
 School work missed because of unexcused absences must be made up in accordance with the Make Up Work section below.

 Students are expected to be in class on time, so they may maximize their learning opportunities.
 Teachers and the Administration will monitor student’s tardies.
 Students may be considered tardy if they arrive after the bell has rung.
-Students who arrive between 7:15am and 7:30am will be marked tardy to 1st period.
-On the 4th tardy to school per semester, students may receive disciplinary consequences for excessive tardies.
+Students who arrive between 7:58am and 8:13am will be marked tardy to 1st period.
+On the 4th tardy per semester, students may receive disciplinary consequences for excessive tardies.

 Make Up Work